librity/ft_born2beroot/README.md

 A device mapper framework that provides logical volume management, i.e. the creation and use of logical partitions.

+### systemd

+A software suite that provides an array of system components.
+Arch, CentOS, CoreOS, Debian, Fedora, Linux, Mageia, Manjaro, openSUSE, Red, Solus, SUSE and Ubuntu come with it by default.

 ### Linux directory structure

 - `/`: The root directory
 - `/bin`: Binaries accessible to everyone
-- `/dev`: Device files
+- `/dev`: Device files, like logical volumes
 - `/etc`: Configuration files
 - `/usr`: User binaries and program data
   - `/usr/bin`: contains basic user commands
   - `/usr/sbin`: contains additional commands for the administrator
   - `/usr/lib`: contains the system libraries
-  - `/usr/share`: contains documentation or common to all libraries, like `/usr/share/man`.
+  - `/usr/share`: contains documentation or common to all libraries, like `/usr/share/man`
 - `/home`: User personal data
 - `/lib`: Shared libraries
 - `/sbin`: System/Super/Sudo binaries (that can only be run by root or a sudo user)
 - `/tmp`: Temporary files
 - `/var`: Variable data files (like logs)
-- `/boot`: Boot files, usually a separate partition is mounted here.
+- `/boot`: Boot files, usually a primary partition is mounted here
 - `/proc`: Process and kernel files like `/proc/cpuinfo`
 - `/opt`: Optional/3rd-party software
 - `/root`: The home directory of the root